Are You a Candidate?

 - Realistic expectations and a desire to be a part of the hearing world.

-Please note: As of January 2020, the BC Adult Cochlear Implant Program expanded the cochlear implant candidacy criteria to include patients with single-sided deafness (with duration of deafness of no more than 15 years), asymmetrical hearing loss, and bilateral sequential cochlear implantation for those that no longer benefit from amplification on their non-implanted side.
+Please note: As of January 2020, the BC Adult Cochlear Implant Program expanded the cochlear implant candidacy criteria to include patients with single-sided deafness, asymmetrical hearing loss, and bilateral sequential cochlear implantation for those that no longer benefit from amplification on their non-implanted side.
 These patients will need to be assessed to determine candidacy.
 If you have been referred and documents are being requested from you, you have been identified as a possible candidate for assessment.
 Once the completed documents have been received, they will be reviewed by the cochlear implant team to determine if a candidacy assessment is appropriate.